-F 2/01 Database Workshop & Discussion of Michael Zeuske, "The Cimarrón in the Archives: A Re-Reading of Miguel Barnet's Biography of Estebán Montejo," NWIG 71: Issues 3-4 (1997), 265-279.
+W 2/05 Database Workshop & Discussion.
 Read for class.
+[Find the article, download and print from UF Library databases] Michael Zeuske, "The Cimarrón in the Archives: A Re-Reading of Miguel Barnet's Biography of Estebán Montejo," NWIG 71: Issues 3-4 (1997), 265-279.

-Exercise 3.
+Exercise 4.
 How to Find a Scholarly Journal Article (again): Find, print and read this article using the tools on the library website for class.
 Be prepared to explain and show how you accessed it on Dr. Guerra's computer in class.